-It is possible to make a statutory declaration after a period of 21 days but in such cases, you will be required to outline on your Statutory Declaration form the reason for your delay.
+There is a possibility of the Magistrate Court accepting Section 14 Statutory Declaration a after a period of 21 days.
+You will be required to outline on your Statutory Declaration form a suitable reason for your delay.
 The Magistrate or Fines Officer will consider the reason given and may or may not accept your Statutory Declaration.

 What information will I need before I apply for a Section 14 Statutory Declaration?

-Before consideration can be given to a Section 14 Statutory Declaration, you will need to know what the fine related to…..which court convicted you….. the case reference…..the address where court documentation had been sent to….. and whether or not the conviction had been tried under what is called the Single Justice Procedure (SJP).
+Before you can even consider whether a Section 14 Statutory Declaration is appropriate, you will need to obtain details of the fine.
+You will need to establish what the fine related to…..which court convicted you….. the case reference…..and the address where court documentation had been sent to.
+You will also need to find out whether or not the conviction had been tried under what is called the Single Justice Procedure (SJP).